therkildsen-lab/data-processing/lcwgs_data_processing.md

-# Data-processing for low coverage whole genome sequencing
+# Data processing for low coverage whole genome sequencing

 Scripts for going from raw .fastq files to processed and quality-checked .bam files for downstream analysis